- For starters, "SUPPLIES!".

-The station's mop being revoked from Stanley after his termination from Channel 8.
+- The station's mop being revoked from Stanley after his termination from Channel 8.
 R.J., Jr. is tugging at the mop trying to pull it out of Stanley's hands, and Stanley ends up being dragged around on the floor as he desperately holds on.
 The funniest part is when George walks around the corner and finds them like this with no context.

-Everything about the trailer for "Gandhi 2".
+- Everything about the trailer for "Gandhi 2".

-Gandhi: "I'll have a steak, medium-rare!"
+Gandhi: "Give me a steak, medium-rare!"